 How do they do it?
 It’s the question on everyone’s minds when they see the successes of those salespeople who always do better in their jobs than all the rest.
 What factors are driving that success?

 Regardless of their industry, product or service, all highly successful salespeople share a few specific core traits that allow them to consistently outperform their peers.
 So the bigger question that training, learning and development, and sales leaders should be asking is this:

 Do our sales training and coaching initiatives take these four traits into account?

-- Strong Goal Clarity: Goal clarity is having clear, specific written descriptions of what you want to have in your future.
-And here’s the thing: Very few people have it.
+Goal clarity is having clear, specific written descriptions of what you want to have in your future.
+And here’s the thing: Very few people inherently have it.

 In fact, almost without fail, it’s the dimension that participants in our sales training programs rank themselves the lowest on in their own self-assessments.
 Whether it’s a personal goal or a professional one, you can’t get there if you aren’t clear on:

 - Where you want to go